Binchōtan

 Binchō-tan (備長炭, /ja/), also called white charcoal or binchō-zumi, is a type of high-quality charcoal traditionally used in Japanese cooking.
 Its use dates back to the Edo period when during the Genroku era, a craftsman named Bichū-ya Chōzaemon (備中屋 長左衛門) began to produce it in Tanabe, Wakayama.
 The typical raw material used to make binchō-tan in Japan is oak, specifically ubame oak, now the official tree of Wakayama Prefecture.
 Wakayama continues to be a major producer of high-quality charcoal, with the town of Minabe, Wakayama, producing more binchō-tan than any other town in Japan.
 Binchō-tan produced in Wakayama is referred to as (紀州備長炭, Kishū binchō-tan), Kishū being the old name of Wakayama.

-White charcoal is made by pyrolysing wood in a kiln at approximately 240 C for 120 hours, then raising the temperature to around 1000 C. Once carbonised, the material is taken out and covered to cure in a damp mixture of earth, sand, and ash.
+White charcoal is made by pyrolyzing wood in a kiln at approximately 240 C for 120 hours, then raising the temperature to around 1000 C. Once carbonized, the material is taken out and covered to cure in a damp mixture of earth, sand, and ash.

 Binchō-tan is a type of hardwood charcoal which takes the natural shape of the wood that was used to make it.
 It is also harder than black charcoal, ringing with a metallic sound when struck.
 Due to its physical structure, binchō-tan takes on a whiter or even metallic appearance.
 Apart from being used for cooking, it has other benefits, such as absorption of odors.

+Kishū Binchō-tan

+Kishū Binchō-tan is the charcoal from which Binchō-tan originated, produced in Wakayama Prefecture, Japan, particularly in the central region, including Hidakagawa Town.
+To preserve its quality and traditional production methods, Wakayama Prefecture designated the techniques for producing Kishū Binchō-tan as an intangible folk cultural property on April 9, 1974.

+However, as the definition of binchō-tan broadened and lower-quality or counterfeit products became more common, charcoal produced in Wakayama began to be specifically called Kishū Binchō-tan to distinguish it and maintain its quality and tradition.
+On October 27, 2006, Kishū Binchō-tan became the first regional brand certified under Japan's Regional Collective Trademark system.

+The raw material used is typically ubame oak (Quercus phillyreoides), which grows in mixed mesophytic forests and is commonly found in Japanese gardens.
+Wakayama continues to be a major producer of high-quality binchō-tan, which is highly regarded both domestically and internationally.